CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation

 \subsection{Hardware Experiments}

-We validate sim-to-real transfer by deploying our framework on a Boston Dynamics Spot equipped with the Spot Arm manipulator as shown in~\cref{F:teaser}.
-Our perception relies exclusively on the front fisheye cameras; the Spot Arm wrist camera is used only during manipulation for grasp acquisition and placement verification.
-The onboard state estimator provides metric localization, while stereo depth and category-level segmentations populate and update the structured scene graph in real time.
-Experiments are conducted in an indoor environment of a three-room setting with total navigable area of $\approx50.0$ m$^3$.
-We evaluate the similar tasks as in simulation, restricted to items within Spot’s gripper envelope.
-During operation, the scene graph is incrementally updated from fisheye RGB-D observations, enabling the planner to interleave exploration with targeted rearrangement when local bottlenecks are detected.
-This setup enforces the core assumptions of our setting - lifelong, partially observed, cluttered environments - while requiring no task-specific fine-tuning or hardware-specific prompts.
-Qualitatively, we observe that the system exhibits the same behavior as in simulation: selective removal of highly central obstacles, preference for short detours when beneficial, and robust execution of retrieve-and-place objectives under real sensing and actuation noise.
-We provide the implementation details of our approach on hardware in \cref{sec:Spot}.
+We validate sim-to-real transfer by deploying our framework on a Boston Dynamics Spot with the Spot Arm (\cref{F:teaser}).
+Perception uses only the front fisheye cameras, while the wrist camera supports grasping and placement verification.
+Metric localization comes from the onboard state estimator, and stereo depth with category-level segmentation incrementally updates a structured scene graph in real time.
+Experiments are conducted in a three-room indoor environment with $\approx 50.0$ m$^2$ navigable space, evaluating tasks similar to simulation and limited to objects within the gripper envelope.
+The planner interleaves exploration and targeted rearrangement based on incremental scene updates from fisheye RGB-D observations.
+This setup preserves our lifelong, partially observed, cluttered assumptions without task-specific fine-tuning or hardware-specific prompts.
+Qualitatively, behavior mirrors simulation: selective removal of central obstacles, efficient detours when beneficial, and robust retrieve-and-place execution under real sensing and actuation noise.
+Implementation details are provided in \cref{sec:Spot}.